Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Theory

 where $\mathrm{E}$ is the elliptic integral of the second kind.
 The resulting prefactor exceeds the Halbach value of $3/4$ by $2.8\%$.
 Equations~(\ref{eq:HBc}) and (\ref{eq:fBc}) are shown in Fig.~\ref{fig:1} for an infinitely extended disk, i.~e. in the limit $R_{\mathrm{out}} \to \infty$.
 The application of the idealized formula (\ref{eq:fBc}) to an experimental realization is shown in the inset and is discussed in Appendix~\ref{app:finite ring}.

 Figure~\ref{fig:1} clearly shows that extended disk arrangements cannot realistically produce central fields exceeding the remanence (i.~e., $B_\mathrm{c} < B_\mathrm{R}$).
 Achieving higher field strengths therefore requires exploiting the third dimension.
-In particular, distributing the magnets over spherical shells leads to a more favorable scaling: the resulting magnetic field increases logarithmically with the outer radius of the shell~\cite{Zijlstra1985}, as illustrated in Fig.~\ref{fig:2}.
+In particular, distributing the magnets over spherical shells leads to a more favorable scaling: the resulting magnetic field of the three dimensional integral increases logarithmically with the outer radius of the shell~\cite{Zijlstra1985}, as illustrated in Fig.~\ref{fig:2}.

 For a continuous magnetization distribution on a spherical shell, the magnetic field at the center is then given by